 This project is licensed under the Creative Commons Attribution-NonCommercial License.
 See the LICENSE file for details.

-The DocuThinker open-source project is for educational purposes only and should not be used for commercial applications.
-Feel free to use it for learning and personal projects!
+[!IMPORTANT] The DocuThinker open-source project is for educational purposes only and should not be used for commercial applications.
+But free to use it for learning and personal projects!

 For more information on the DocuThinker app, please refer to the following resources: